 Use excerpts on articles?

-By choosing ‘No’ the excerpt field will not be shown to authors on the Write administration panel.
+By choosing ‘No’ the excerpt field will not be shown to authors on the Write panel.

 Allow form override?